cognitivetech/ollama-ebook-summary/AyurvedaMind_mistral-7b-instruct-v0.2.Q8+synthia-7b-v2.md

 5. **Intellect's Limitations**: It constructs an external reality, leading to materialism and a mechanistic universe view.
 It focuses on outer goals and distinctions, often trapped in surface information.
 6. **True Intelligence**: Reveals the nature of things beyond appearances; perceives the eternal as real and transient forms as unreal; frees us from external belief structures.

-### Each of us possesses an inherent ethical sense, which we call “conscience“
+### Each of us possesses an inherent ethical sense
 1. Conscience is an inherent ethical sense, causing us not to wish harm and feeling others' pain as our own.
 It's a part of intelligence.
 2. The more intelligent we are, the stronger our conscience and less desire to interfere or impose will.
 3. Intelligence creates morality outwardly (societal customs) and universal ethics inwardly (non-violence).